xamarin/mini-hacks/CardboardMiniHack/SceneKitFsharp/README.md

         this.View <- outer

 To review what this is: our `ss` list contains two `SCNView`s: the one rendering on the left of the screen, and the one rendering on the right.
-We set their `PointOfView`s to the `SCNNode`s built by the `buildCamera` function, and we had called that function to place these camera nodes in two slightly different positions, but looking at the same point, just as eyes do.
+We set their `PointOfView`s to the `SCNNode`s built by the `buildCamera` function, and we had called that function to place these camera nodes in two slightly different positions, but pointing in the same direction, just as eyes do.

 Run the app!
 Even better, deploy it to an iPhone or iPod and view the 3D effect in Cardboard!